Skip to main content

 Many people believe that setting their profiles to private protects them.
 In everyday life, privacy settings limit who can see your content.
 In litigation, they do not.

 If your case goes to court, the other side can request your social media content through formal discovery.
-NC courts have consistently held that social media posts are discoverable when they are relevant to the claims being made.
+NC courts have consistently held that social media posts are discoverable when they are relevant to the claims being made, under N.C.
+Gen. Stat. § 1A-1, Rule 26.

 Here is how it works: